Evexi/Evexi/docs/interactive/scan/index.md

 #

 ### Install
-You should installthe package via CDN and include as part of the scanURL page.
-Its recommened that you version lock against majors only.
+You should install the package via CDN and include as part of the scanURL page.
+Its recommend that you version lock against majors only.
 Patch and minor releases will address bugs and add features that dont break compatibility within the major version only.

 ````javascript
 <script type="text/javascript" src="https://cdn.jsdelivr.net/npm/@mrx-technology/interactive@1"></script>